 Master of Science in Finance

 The Master of Science in Finance is offered in three options: with thesis, with report, and without thesis or report.
 The thesis option requires at least 30 semester hours of credit; the report option, at least 33 hours; and the option without thesis or report, at least 36 hours.
 The Master of Science in Finance Option III requires 36 hours and is without thesis or report.
-All coursework must be logically related, and the student’s entire program must be approved by the student’s primary adviser and the graduate adviser.
+All coursework must be logically related, and the student’s entire program must be approved by the student’s primary advisor and the graduate advisor.
 The Graduate Studies Committee’s approval is not required.